 10 micron: 94% steel barrier, 6% open

-Seen from the above perspective, the true difference can be more easily appreciated.
-It's not as much about comparing the values of 25 and 10 as it is about 19% vs. 6%.
-It explains why as good as 25 micron is, there's little impact on actual Turbidity (a metric for measuring water clarity by quantifying refracted light).
-Whereas 10 micron, with only 6% of the filtration area actually open, generally delivers a profound reduction of Turbidity levels.
+From the above perspective, the true difference can be more easily appreciated.
+It's not as much about comparing the micron values of 25 vs. 10 as it is about 19% open vs. 6% open.
+It illuminates why as good as 25 micron is, there's little impact on actual Turbidity (a metric for measuring water clarity by quantifying refracted light).
+Whereas 10 micron, with only 6% of the filtration area open, generally delivers a profound reduction of Turbidity levels.

-Now let's look at the technical side.
-The challenge posed by filtering through a screen only 6% open is not the screen itself -- that's mechanically simple.
-The hard part is cleaning a 10 micron screen during the automatic backwash cycle.
-Above all, sufficient incoming water pressure is required to ensure enough suction power so that a screen, having collected particulate matter (the "filter cake"), can successfully be cleaned and restored to be ready for the next filtration cycle.
+Now let's look at it from the technical side.
+The challenge posed by filtering through a screen only 6% open is not the screen itself.
+The hard part is assuring what it takes to clean a 10 micron screen during the automatic backwash cycle.
+Above all, sufficient incoming water pressure is required to ensure enough backwash water velocity that a screen, having collected particulate matter (the "filter cake"), can successfully be cleaned and restored to be ready for the next filtration cycle.

-The difference between 45 and 58 is significant.
+The difference between 45 and 58 is not trivial.
 The net pressure from the street after RPZs and before the house pumps at New York City buildings is nowadays rarely as high as 58 psi.
 If it's in the vicinity of about 50 psi, that's still OK -- Omicron filters routinely include a flush line suction pump to boost pressure during the backwash cycles.
-But where net pressure is under say 40 psi -- and this is more and more common in New York -- no flush line pump can generate enough added pressure to compensate for that low value sufficient to assure reliable 10 micron filtration.
+But where net pressure is under say 40 psi -- and this appears to be more and more common in New York -- no flush line pump can generate enough added pressure to compensate for that low value, sufficient to assure reliable 10 micron filtration.

-Accordingly we offer high pressure filters to be installed downstream of house pumps.
-They are designed to leverage high pressure as a value to support reliable 10 micron.
-Today about half of all the point-of-entry filtration systems we supply are high pressure units located after house pumps, or in constant pressure applications, precisely to enable reliable 10 micron.
+Accordingly we offer high pressure filters to be installed downstream of house pumps, designed to leverage high pressure as a value to support reliable 10 micron.
+Today more than half of all the point-of-entry filtration systems we supply are high pressure units located after house pumps, or in constant pressure applications.

 In cases where downstream of the pumps is not an option, and incoming pressure is simply too low to support 10 micron, we advise a 25 micron solution.
 Yes 10 micron delivers more transparent water than 25 micron, but a working 25 micron filter is more effective than a non-working 10 micron unit on bypass -- i.e. doing nothing at all.